coolesting/seimtra/docs/common/modules/seimtra/README.md

 ## INTRODUCTION

-A core module that includes core mechanism and several methods.
+A core module that includes several core system module.

 * support the menu system